a great cycling holiday

 the ubiquitous tournesol

-FLORA AND FAUNA - if you are slow enough to see them
+FLORA AND FAUNA - if you go slowly enough you will see them

 some of the myriads of wild flowers to be seen, mainly in spring, in the verges